EamonKeane/jenkins-blue/README.md

 ```
 * Go to Jenkins url at: ```https://$JENKINS_URL```
 * Enter username ```admin``` and password from clipboard

+* Check that the docker credentials quay_creds has been persisted in the credentials section.

 # Make a change to croc-hunter repository
 ```bash